 Schodde told the Investing News Network by email that real copper prices have dropped about 50 percent over the past 100 years, and that production costs have also fallen due to economies of scale and advances in mining and processing technologies.

 That might not sound like good news for copper, but Schodde views the drop as a good thing overall.
 He predicts that the industry will continue to innovate in order to exploit lower-grade deposits and meet growing global demand for copper.

 Plus, it’s worth considering where you get in.
 Looking at the graph below from Schodde, it wouldn’t be ideal if you invested in copper back in the 1910s, but it’s more likely that investors now will have jumped in at some other point on the graph.
 It all comes down to strategy, timing and, frankly, a bit of luck.

-In the short term, copper price volatility is still in the cards due to market uncertainties created by US economic and foreign policies, including the trade war between the US and China, and now of course the coronavirus pandemic and its impact on the global economy.
+In the short term, copper price volatility is still in the cards due to market uncertainties created by US economic and foreign policies, including the trade war between the US and China, and the prolonged impact of the coronavirus pandemic on the global economy.

-Based on these historical copper prices, where do you think the red metal is headed?
+Based on historical copper prices, where do you think the red metal is headed?

 This is an updated version of an article originally published by the Investing News Network in 2015.

 Don’t forget to follow us @INN_Resource for more updates!

 Securities Disclosure: I, Melissa Pistilli, hold no direct investment interest in any company mentioned in this article.

 Editorial Disclosure: The Investing News Network does not guarantee the accuracy or thoroughness of the information reported in the interviews it conducts.
 The opinions expressed in these interviews do not reflect the opinions of the Investing News Network and do not constitute investment advice.
 All readers are encouraged to perform their own due diligence.